 Originally published in the Salt Lake Area Restaurant Association: January 2022 Newsletter

-In the last couple of months, we have seen an unusual upswing in DABC violations come up not seen in the past regarding servers wearing name badges.
+In the last couple of months, we have seen an unusual upswing in DABS violations come up not seen in the past regarding servers wearing name badges.
 We have asked our SLARA Advisory Board Member, Tanner Lenart, Utah attorney who specializes in alcohol law, to explain.

 Servers – It’s not a name tag, it’s an ID badge – and you must wear one!